iRobotEducation/root-robot-ble-protocol/README.md

   </tr>
 </table>

+### Timestamp

+Some packets contain a timestamp in the payload field.
+This timestamp is the number of milliseconds that have elapsed since the robot powered on, represented by an unsigned 32-bit integer.
+This timestamp is continuously incremented and only resets when the robot is power cycled.

 ## Packet Definitions

 Each packet sent or received by the robot is defined below, organized by device number.